Gracesblades/SellAll/README.md

 ## Support

 If you have questions, feature requests, or want to report a bug,
-please contact the plugin author or your AOSharp admin.
+please contact me on Discord @Gracesblades.

 ---